 Cloud Foundry tags also integrate seamlessly with Dynatrace filters.
 For example, you can easily filter technologies or problems using Cloud Foundry tags.
 You can also leverage Cloud Foundry tags when setting up fine-grained alerting profiles.

-Dynatrace buildpack integrations for Java, PHP, Staticfile, and IBM WebSphere Liberty can currently only support a single service instance that uses the name
+Dynatrace buildpack integration for IBM WebSphere Liberty can currently only support a single service instance that uses the name

 dynatrace as a substring.
 However, you can easily provide tags when creating this single service instance for Dynatrace: